Spark Series: Community Design Thinking

 Spark returned to Nanaimo in September 2024 with sixty participants, approximately double the size of the first event.
 My team had grown and no external consultants were required this time.
 Based on survey feedback and further consultations, we shifted the format to a single day with a World Café structure: participants upvoted topics over lunch, rotated through discussion tables, and reported out at the end.
 The agenda included updates from the new Medical Health Officer, addiction and mental health services leadership, and the teams who had carried the three concepts forward since the first event.

-It was clear to all at the outset that a Spark event, on its own, could not end a provincial health emergency.
-However, I witnessed firsthand that the participatory nature of the event reduced noticeable barriers and tensions between community members and groups, and in particular how certain Island Health departments were seen by the community.
+Spark events don't end provincial health emergencies.
+But I watched the format do something harder: it visibly reduced the animosity between community members and how certain Island Health departments were seen in the room.
 As one participant remarked, they "came in with some rage and frustration at the situation – and now I feel a little more optimistic after going through the process.
 It's been helpful."

 The event was featured on page 53 of Island Health's 2024 Annual Report.